 Sloe plum is a dwarf growing mountainous shrub found throughout Europe.
 It still is widely used at one time for jellies, syrups, conserves, olives and flavoring for gin and herbal teas.
 Eaten fresh, the fruit is very bitter but once cooked or processed in some way a different flavor profile emerges which is why it is still sought out today.
 Sloe plum has dense branching with lots of fruit spurs all along the stems.
 It spreads by rhizomes ever so slowly working its way out from the first plant.
 Once the main plants begin to fade in fruit production, the sprouts take its place.
 Our Ecos strain is from the variety 'Plena' which is noted for its prolific flowering and fruit.
 Because of its susceptibility to black knot we only use seeds for this particular strain which does not nor did it ever had black knot in our 30 year history with our planting.
 Best in exposed open areas with full sun but tolerant to next to the house planting as well.
-Currently in production for fall of 2018.
-New clonal selections will also be produced in 2018.
+These plants are currently in production and will ship in early to mid October of 2019.

 We offer a limited release of 'Ocean Blue' sloe plum shipping in early to mid October: Ocean Blue Sloe Plum